jaylingelbach/AbandonedHobby/recap.md

 - Checkout-view.tsx on success where do I want to route?
 Currently routing to library.
 - prevent user from buying their own products.
+- referral codes for influencers to give out. they get a % and the user a reduced fee?

 # Categories finalization